 Those short, stout dogs are familiar to anyone who follows the British royal family.
 Corgis are loved worldwide for their loyal temperament and athletic playfulness.
-While not every corgi mix will have the same temperament and traits, many will act similarly to their purebred cousins.
+While not every corgi mix will have the same temperament and corgi traits, many will act similarly to their purebred cousins and be great herders.

 Corgis have been in Wales for more than 3,000 years, migrating to the British Isles with early Celtic settlers from Europe.
 The original corgis were the Cardigan Welsh corgis; the breed came from the same family of dogs who created the dachshund.
 The Cardigan Welsh corgi was recognized by the American Kennel Club in 1935.
-The Pembroke Welsh corgi breed is not quite as old as the Cardigan, but has been in Wales since the 11th century and was recognized by the AKC a year earlier than the Cardigan.
+The Pembroke Welsh corgi breed is not as old as the Cardigan, but has been in Wales since the 11th century and was recognized by the American Kennel Club (AKC) a year earlier than the Cardigan.

-To find a corgi mix start with the purebred corgi rescue groups.
+To find a corgi cross like a corgi terrier mix, start with the purebred corgi rescue groups.
 They often have corgi mixes available for adoption, in addition to purebred dogs.
 Many corgi mixes are available through local shelters and rescue groups.
-Keep in mind that any short-legged, stout dog may be listed as a corgi mix, but also may have a wide variety of other dog breeds in his genes.
+Keep in mind that any short-legged, stout dog might be listed as a corgi mix, but also could have a variety of other dog breeds in his genes.